agoodusernam/CGL/README.md

 > You're using [CLion](https://www.jetbrains.com/clion), [QT Creator](https://www.qt.io/product/development-tools) or [Code::Blocks](https://www.codeblocks.org)<br>
 > Otherwise you might want to watch a tutorial on how to include additional include directories and libraries.<br>
 > Remember to have GLFW installed and ready to use for the project.<br>
-> Again we recommend you to use vcpkg for maximum simplicity if you are using [Visual Studio](https://visualstudio.microsoft.com)
+> Again we recommend you to use vcpkg for maximum simplicity if you are using [Visual Studio](https://visualstudio.microsoft.com)<br>
-> If you are using Visual Studio you can use the Windows Installing guide.
+> If you are using Visual Studio you can use the Windows Installing guide.<br>

 > [!TIP]
 > The following guide includes a tutorial for [CLion](https://www.jetbrains.com/clion), [QT Creator](https://www.qt.io/product/development-tools) and [Code::Blocks](https://www.codeblocks.org)<br>
-> If you are using [CLion](https://www.jetbrains.com/clion) proceed to the guide that is after this text (guide still in development)
+> If you are using [CLion](https://www.jetbrains.com/clion) proceed to the guide that is after this text (guide still in development)<br>
-> If you are using [QT Creator](https://www.qt.io/product/development-tools) proceed to the guide that is after the CLion guide.
+> If you are using [QT Creator](https://www.qt.io/product/development-tools) proceed to the guide that is after the CLion guide.<br>
-> If you are using [Code::Blocks](https://www.codeblocks.org) proceed to the last guide.
+> If you are using [Code::Blocks](https://www.codeblocks.org) proceed to the last guide.<br>
 > If you are using [Visual Studio](https://visualstudio.microsoft.com) then back up and follow the Windows installation.
-(Just download the .zip instead of the installer)
+(Just download the .zip instead of the installer)<br>

 ## QT Creator Installation